How to setup a Q Root Node

 In order to become a root node, you will need to make an onchain proposal to add yourself to the root node panel.
 You need Q tokens for this.
 For Q testnet, you can get some Q using the faucet.
 Check the faucet documentation for more information.
 Finally, please verify that tokens were sent by looking up your address within Block Explorer.

-Put Stake in Roots Contract
+Put Stake in Rootnodes Contract

 -> Root Node Staking